-Jerry Falwell Jr. resigns as president of Liberty University
+Jerry Falwell Jr. resigns as president of Liberty University amid a sex scandal

 The revelation adds new depth to Jerry Falwell Jr.'s swift and remarkable fall from grace.
 In June he apologized after deleting a much-criticized tweet that showed one person in black face and another in a Ku Klux Klan hood and robe.

-On August 7, Liberty University's executive committee said they asked Falwell to take an "indefinite leave of absence" after he posted a photo on Instagram that showed him with his pants unzipped and his midsection visible.
+On August 7, Liberty University's executive committee said they asked Falwell Jr. to take an "indefinite leave of absence" after he posted a photo on Instagram that showed him with his pants unzipped and his midsection visible.
 In the photo, Falwell is holding a cup of dark liquid and has one arm around a woman whose shorts are also unzipped.

-In a radio interview soon afterwards, Falwell said the woman was his wife's assistant.
+In a radio interview soon afterwards, Falwell Jr. said the woman was his wife's assistant.
 He said the pair were at a costume party and "it was just in good fun," but added he should never have posted the photo and said, "I've apologized to everybody and I promised my kids I'm going to try to be a good boy from here on out."

+Falwell Jr. was one of the first evangelical leaders to endorse Trump when he ran for president.
+He remained a strong supporter after the President took office, irking some Liberty students and former employees who believe Trump doesn't share their values.

+The Lynchburg, Virginia, university was founded in 1971 by Falwell's father, the Rev. Jerry Falwell, a conservative Christian stalwart and founder of the Moral Majority movement.
+Jerry Falwell Sr. died in 2007.

 This story is being updated.